 We cover only scooters used privately, including for commuting to and from your home and regular place of work.

 Which riders must be listed on my policy?

-You must list any household members (including learner, provisional and occasional riders) who may ride the motorcycle.
+You must list any household members (including learners, provisional and occasional riders) who may ride the motorcycle.
 Unlisted household members will not be covered.

 If I make an insurance claim, what will my excess be?

 Unless you or another rider of your motorcycle have a no-fault accident, you’ll be required to pay:

 As well as any additional excesses that apply, namely:

 rider is under 21 years of age